LiamPowers/hugo-winston-theme/exampleSite/content/posts/What are wide-centre-backs?.md

 This is the official description from Sports Interactive:

 > The main job of the Wide Centre-Back is to stop the opposing attackers from playing and to clear the ball from danger when required.
 However, unlike standard central defenders, the Wide Centre-Back is encouraged to stay wide in possession and support the midfield more like a fullback.

+What we know for sure is that some FM21 tactics such as [Clout's 3ATB]() would have really benefitted from this brand new Football Manager 2022 player role.